-Future utility construction in the period 2014 through 2017, including recurring programs, such as the ongoing replacement or rehabilitation of water meters, water mains, water treatment plant upgrades, storage facility renovations, and additional transmission mains to meet customer demands, exclusive of the costs of new mains financed by advances and contributions in aid of construction, is estimated to require aggregate expenditures of approximately \$1,200,000.
-We anticipate that less than one-half of these expenditures will require external financing with debt and the additional issuance of common stock through our dividend reinvestment and stock purchase plans.
-We expect to refinance \$323,282 of sinking fund obligations and debt maturities during this period as they become due with new issues of long-term debt, internally-generated funds, and our revolving credit facilities.
-The estimates discussed above do not include any amounts for possible future acquisitions of water systems or the financing necessary to support them.
+Future utility construction in the period 2015 through 2016, including recurring programs, such as the ongoing replacement or rehabilitation of water meters, water mains, water treatment plant upgrades, storage facility renovations, and additional transmission mains to meet customer demands, exclusive of the costs of new mains financed by advances and contributions in aid of construction, is estimated to require aggregate expenditures of approximately \$641,000.
+We anticipate that less than one-half of these expenditures will require external financing.
+We expect to refinance \$94,545 of sinking fund obligations and debt maturities during this period as they become due with new issues of long-term debt, internally-generated funds, and our revolving credit facilities.
+The estimates discussed above do not include any amounts for possible future acquisitions of water and wastewater systems or the financing necessary to support them.